 Moreover, we see already that Jesus and his followers already faced hostility.
 These hostile critics were constantly following Jesus around, hoping to he’d get himself in hot water.
 (See Matthew 15.1, Mark 3.22, Mark 7:1, Luke 5:17.)
 Plus, let’s not forget that these are the people who had him killed.

-We also read in John that his messianic movement will get them in trouble with Rome.
+We also read in John that the Jews feared that Jesus’ messianic movement would get them in trouble with Rome.
 (John 11:47-48) They even plot to kill Lazarus.
 (John 12:9-11) Would John have added those passages to confirm the reference of being cast out of the synagogue?
 That seems unlikely, to say the least.

 Didn’t Synagogues Develop after the destruction of the Temple in 70 AD?